Derek Tangye

 Derek Alan Trevithick Tangye (29 February 1912 – 26 October 1996) was a British author who lived in Cornwall for nearly fifty years.

+Early life

+The youngest son of Richard Trevithick Gilbertstone Tangye, and the grandson of the engineer Richard Tangye, he had two older brothers, Nigel Tangye, also an author and Lt Col. Richard Colin Trevithick Tangye, a Lloyds Underwriter and later a Lieutenant Colonel in the Intelligence Corps.

+Tangye was educated at Copthorne School.

+Life and work

-He wrote nineteen books which became known as The Minack Chronicles, about his simple life on a clifftop daffodil farm called Dorminack, affectionately referred to as Minack, at St Buryan in the far west of Cornwall with his wife Jeannie, née Jean Everald Nicol.
-The couple had given up sophisticated metropolitan lives, he as a newspaper columnist (during the war years he had worked for MI5) and she as a hotel PR executive, to live in isolation in a simple cottage surrounded by their beloved animals, which featured in nearly all his works.
-He had two older brothers Nigel Tangye who was also an author and Colin Tangye, a Lloyds Underwriter.
-Their father was Richard Trevithick Gilbertstone Tangye, in turn the son of the engineer Richard Tangye.
-The first of The Minack Chronicles was A Gull on the Roof published in 1961.
+Tangye's first career was as a newspaper columnist, and during the Second World War he worked for MI5.
+He married Jean Everald Nicol, a hotel PR executive, and soon after the war they moved to Cornwall to live in a remote cottage surrounded by animals, which featured in nearly all of Tangye's works.
+He wrote nineteen books, which became known as The Minack Chronicles, about his simple life on a clifftop daffodil farm called Dorminack, affectionately referred to as Minack, at St Buryan in the far west of Cornwall.
+The first of The Minack Chronicles was A Gull on the Roof, published in 1961.
 This was followed by a new book almost every two years.
 The Way to Minack, the sixth book in the series details the path they took to be at Minack, while a Cottage on a Cliff gives an account of the author's time with MI5.

-Family life and old age

-Derek was not originally fond of cats and was introduced to Monty, a ginger tom kitten, which was given to Jeannie at the Savoy.
+Derek Tangye was not originally fond of cats and was introduced to Monty, a ginger tom kitten, which was given to Jeannie at the Savoy Hotel.
 Derek told their housekeeper it should live in the kitchen, but Monty eventually ended up sleeping on their bed.
 Monty (named after General Montgomery) moved with Derek and Jeannie to Minack where he leapt across the small stream that crosses the path to the cottage.
 Derek dedicated one of his books (A Cat in the Window) to Monty.
 Later he wrote a book entitled Monty's Leap.

 Jeannie, after whom one of his books was named, died in February 1986 and Derek lived on in the cottage for another ten years, dying at the age of 84 on 26 October 1996.
 He was in the process of writing Shadows just before his death.
 The thriller writer John le Carré, who lived a mile away along the cliff path, gave the eulogy at his funeral.